 In contrast to docs-as-code tools, help authoring tools (HATs) refer to the common toolset often used by technical writers.
 Common HATs include MadCap Flare, Adobe Robohelp, Author-it, and more.
-Sure, you can use these tools to create API documentation.
+You can use these tools to create API documentation.
 There are pros and cons with HATs.

 Here’s a sample help output from Flare for the Photobucket API: